milgit-007/milgit-007/README.md

 💡 I enjoy using various testing tools, and I'm always looking for ways to improve my skills and knowledge.
 My goal is to become a skilled software tester and contribute to developing high-quality software products.

-🔎 I am currently seeking job or internship opportunities in the field of software testing, and I am eager to gain new skills and experience in professional setting.
+🔎 I am currently seeking job or internship opportunities in the field of software testing, and I am eager to gain new skills and experience in a professional setting.

  📧 Contact me: kurzatkowska.milena@gmail.com
 </p>